CopterExpress/clover/docs/en/snippets.md

 <a name="block-land"></a><!-- old name of anchor -->

-Landing and waiting until the copter lands:
+Land and wait until the copter lands:

 ```python
 land()